alexandrosangeli/l4-individual-project/meetings/meetings.md

  - Coming up with a new method instead of evaluating different architectures?
 E.g. extracting features using CNNs and feeding those in a bi-LSTM.
  - Would it be okay if the status report's timeline is not accurate?
  - Do I need to provide background on CNN, RNN etc. in the dissertation or background on their (relevant) applications?
  - ASL monomer: citation style and relevenacy?
+ - Dissertation preview?
+ - Sources for the challenges in experimentally predicting proteins' structures.